DOD-101/DOD-101/README.md

+# Hello There

-Greetings, my name is David.
+My name is David.

 I'm interested in almost anything tech-related.

 I mainly work in Python and do some web-dev, although I am always looking to expand my knowledge.

+Have a greate day!

 ## Skills
 [![My Skills](https://skillicons.dev/icons?i=py,html,css,js)](https://skillicons.dev)